-R6 class for multi-regional input-output matrix (MIOM).
+R6 class for multi-regional input-output matrix (MRIO).
 This class inherits from the

 iom class and extends its functionality to handle multi-regional input-output tables